libregis/GST101/docs/Lab3.md

     ![QGIS Browser Panel in QGIS Desktop](figures/Lab3/QGIS_Browser_Tab_in_QGIS_Desktop.png "QGIS Browser Panel in QGIS Desktop")

-3. Using the file tree in the Browser window navigate to the `GST101_Data\Lab4_data` folder.
+3. Using the file tree in the Browser window navigate to the `GST101_Data\Lab3_data` folder.

-4. Right click on the `GST101_Data\Lab4_data` data folder and choose Add as a favourite from the context menu.
+4. Right click on the `GST101_Data\Lab3_data` data folder and choose Add as a favourite from the context menu.

 5. Sometimes when recent changes have been made, such as setting a folder as a favourite, the Refresh button needs to be pressed in order to see the changes.
 Click the Refresh button (highlighted in figure below).

     ![Refresh button in the QGIS Desktop Browser Window](figures/Lab3/Refresh_button_in_the_QGIS_Desktop_Browser_window.png "Refresh button in the QGIS Desktop Browser Window")

 6. Now expand Favourites near the top of the file tree in the Browser window by clicking the plus sign to the left.
-You will see the Lab 4 data folder listed.
+You will see the `GST101\data\Lab3` folder listed.
 Setting the folder as a favourite allows you to quickly navigate to your working folder.

 7. You will see 5 shapefiles in the lab data folder:
 	+	Canada.shp